rmclarklab/AWD/README.md

 The code was designed for and validated with draft Sanger genome sequence of the two-spotted spider mite (*Tetranychus urticae*) and replicated experimental population data, and the output is an ordered concatenation of Sanger scaffolds into superscaffolds.

 Specifically, the draft genome sequence for *T. urticae* can be downloaded as described in [Grbic *et. al.* (2011)](https://www.nature.com/articles/nature10640).
+Name the Fasta file 'T_urticae_2009.09.28.fasta' to be called by 'master_script.sh'.
 The VCF file can be dowloaded from the [preprint](https://doi.org/10.1101/474064) that describes the study for which this software was developed.
+Name VCF file 'File_S1.vcf'.
 A file that includes potential misassemblies in the draft Sanger assembly of *T. urticae* is provided in this repository (`sangerbreaks.txt`).
 Please see the [preprint](https://doi.org/10.1101/474064) for additional information.

 ```
 cd Desktop/AWD-master/